The Unfinished Swan: Development

 Development of The Unfinished Swan began in February 2008, using the Microsoft XNA toolkit which took about 2 months to complete.
 Later in the year the prototype was expanded and submitted to the Independent Games Festival where it was part of the student finalists, but ultimately losing against Tag: The Power of Paint in its category.

 The 2008 tech demo presented a "cold and desolate" atmosphere, using songs released by Moby under a non-commercial license.
 However, within the same year, the development team had settled on the concept of an "interactive children's book."

 After its showing at the IGF, Sony and Giant Sparrow signed an "incubation deal", which provides funding, office space, equipment and advice in the form of help from Santa Monica Studio.

-The game was initially released for the PlayStation 3.
+The finished game uses Gamebryo LightSpeed and was initially released for the PlayStation 3.
 It was released on Microsoft Windows and iOS on September 10, 2020.

 Soundtrack

 The score to The Unfinished Swan, composed by Joel Corelitz, mixes electronic music with a string orchestra and string quartet.
 The orchestra and string quartet were recorded in Nashville at Ocean Way Studios by the Nashville Music Scoring orchestra.
 The music often provides hints to the player by changing in style as the player makes progress through the puzzles.